anirudh24seven/material-guidelines/README.md

 ## Useful for
 1. Designers interested in Material Design
 2. Android developers wanting to design their apps better
-3. Teams working on Android projects to share & discuss about Material Design
+3. Teams working on Android projects to share & discuss Material Design
 4. Arguing with people over the internet if they are wrong about Material Design :P

 ## Text-only